Technical SEO Tips for Ecommerce Websites

 You might want to update your web pages with valid product schema markup.
 Moreover, recheck your URLs to see if they’re all still running as they should.
 Are your metatags still relevant?
 Conduct research on the keywords appropriate to your business & develop a strategy to make use of top-ranking ones with good search volumes to the best of your capabilities.
 However, if you’ve been around the ecommerce scene for quite a while, (e.g. have experience selling on Amazon), you may have way too many pages than you can manage.
 That’s okay.
 Identify key pages to optimize first.
 From there, insert long-tail keyword variations, action words, & your own unique selling points.

 2. Appeal to the Google spiders

-For an ecommerce website’s Technical SEO, you’ll want to attract Google spiders.
+Regardless of your ecommerce platform, for your website’s Technical SEO, you’ll want to attract Google spiders.
 In contrast to regular spiders that people tend to get rid off, Google spiders are actually search engine bots that crawl around the Internet—website after website—from generated URLs & sitemaps.
 They read your content, track all your links, & create records for the search engine’s index.
 It’s best that you fix any duplicate links you might have, use canonical URLs, & submit your own sitemap to Google.
 Having access to the same webpage using two or more similar links wastes crawl equity.
 Don’t spread yourself thin.